Degree Information

 Catalog

-Students completing graduate programs within the degree time limits may graduate under the catalog in effect when they began the graduate program.
+Students completing graduate programs within the degree time limits may graduate under the catalog in effect when they begin the graduate program.
 In certain programs, additional hours may be added to the degree for accreditation or additional research purposes.
-Should a program change occur, a student must submit a written request to The Graduate College to graduate under the new program requirements.
-A student who has questions should contact either The Graduate College or the graduate advisor.
+Should a program change occur and the student wish to graduate under the new program requirements, the student must submit a request to their graduate advisor, who in turn submits a petition in the degree audit system for final approval from the Graduate Dean.
+A student who has questions should contact either The Graduate College or their graduate advisor.